SamCH93/ciCalibrate/README.md

 ## References

 * Pawel, S., Ly, A., and Wagenmakers, E.-J. (2022).
-Evidential calibration of confidence intervals.
+Evidential Calibration of Confidence Intervals.
 To appear on arXiv soon.
   [10.48550/arXiv.XXXX.XXXXX](https://doi.org/10.48550/arXiv.XXXX.XXXXX)

 * Wagenmakers, E.-J., Gronau, Q. F., Dablander, F., and Etz, A. (2020).
 The